Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Experiments

 \section{Experiments}

-For comparing different step-size choices, we consider two common supervised learning losses -- squared loss for regression tasks and logistic loss for classification.
+For comparing different step-size choices, we consider two common supervised learning losses -- squared loss for regression tasks and logistic loss for classification\footnote{The code to reproduce our experiments is available here: \url{https://github.com/R3za/expsls}}.
 With a linear model and an $\ell_2$ regularization equal to $\frac{\lambda}{2} \normsq{\x}$, both objectives are strongly-convex.
-We use three standard datasets from LIBSVM~\citep{libsvm} -- \textit{mushrooms}, \textit{ijcnn} and \textit{rcv1}, and use $\lambda = 0.01$.
+We use three standard datasets from LIBSVM -- \textit{mushrooms}, \textit{ijcnn} and \textit{rcv1}, and use $\lambda = 0.01$.
 For each experiment, we consider $5$ independent runs and plot the average result and standard deviation.
 We use the (full) gradient norm as the performance measure and plot it against the number of gradient evaluations.